himal2007/himal2007.github.io/_pages/about.md

 ---

-**🌐 Connect with Me:** If you share my passion for bioinformatics or have a project that we could colaborate on, let's connect.
+**🌐 Connect with Me:** If you share my passion for bioinformatics or have a project that we could colaborate on, let's connect via any of the socal handles below.

+---